I discovered these 20 glass igloo tiny houses thanks to Derek Diedricksen’s post on 9/30/11.

 Jussi chose thermal glass for the windows in the igloos because they would heat up the inside while melting the snow on the outside.

 The front doors are designed to prevent heat from escaping from the inside.
-Privacy curtains prevent your neighbors from seeing you while you can still enjoy full view of the sky.
+Privacy curtains prevent your neighbors from seeing you while you can still enjoy the full view of the sky.

 The property also offers ice igloos and has a traditional log cabin where one of its restaurants are located in.